 The Virginia Mathematics Teacher (VMT) is published twice yearly and is distributed by mail to all current members.

 We gladly accept articles of interest to our membership on a rolling basis.
-All articles should be single spaced, 12 pt.
+All articles should be a single-spaced Word document with 12 pt.
 Times New Roman font, and in APA style.
 To submit an article or get more information, contact Dr. Agida Manizade at email@example.com.
 Virginia residents whose articles appear in the VMT will be granted free membership for one year.

 Call for manuscripts

 We are accepting articles that include teachers' reflections on mathematical topics you find challenging to teach.
 If you have a difficult problem or topic you use for your students, please describe the problem, discuss common student difficulties with it, and the way you approach teaching this topic.
 Send to firstname.lastname@example.org with the subject line: Teaching Dilemmas.

 We are accepting papers on elementary, middle, and secondary mathematics teaching and education.
 Please provide articles in a Word document no more than 5 pages and send to email@example.com.
 The deadline for the Fall 2018 issue is July 15, 2018.